TheBazeman/A-OK-AM43-Blinds-Drive/README.md

 The last byte seems a checksum which I havent figured out yet.

 Created a simple python script with a Flask Webservice which you can provide a "Open" (0%) or Close (100%) command so you can give youre Home Automation access to them.
-BLE seems not to reliable so I had to write some more code for fault handling
+BLE seems not too reliable so I had to write some more code for fault handling

 HTTP Get commands: